On the non-uniqueness of the quasi-static magnetic forward problem and its impact on source current reconstruction

 \subsection{Integration path choice defining the magnetic scalar potential}

-We would like to re-emphasize here that our result that radial current segments are magnetically silent hold only because we have defined our magnetic scalar potential with a radial integration path.
+We have derived an expression for the quasi-static magnetic field in a current-free region that renders radial current segments magnetically silent.
+However, this condition holds only because we have defined our magnetic scalar potential with a radial integration path.
 A radial path has been the convention used in MEG and is likely the most practical to implement, thus we have chosen to present our paper accordingly.
-In general, current segments that are parallel to the integration path direction (assuming a straight path choice) will be magnetically silent.
+In general, if assuming a straight integration path, current segments that are parallel to this integration path or the source-to-field direction will be magnetically silent.

 A possible application in defining non-radial integration paths may be to suppress the detecting sources in certain orientations, especially if they are not of biological interest.
 When used in conjunction with multi-dipole fits (discussed in Section~\ref{discussion_coreg} below), there may also be applications in determining an approximate equivalent current loop as discussed in Section~\ref{sec:vol_to_line}.
 If one defines a few versions of the magnetic scalar potential for an origin, each having a different straight integration path, then current segments of different orientations switch between being magnetically contributing or non-contributing.
 They will thus, in theory (and with constraints), be able to be localized in an inverse model for at least one magnetic scalar potential definition.
 Further investigations into these ideas are left for future work.